pixelneo/parapipeline/README.md

 # parapipeline
 **In development, all of this can change.**

-Parapipeline is a pipeline for POS tagging of texts in multiple languages, sentence alignment, and transliteration.
+Parapipeline is a pipeline for POS tagging of texts in multiple languages, sentence alignment, word alignment, and transliteration.

 ## Installation
 Make sure you have following programs installed